-Smaller boats draw 12-15 inches of water.
-Most boats that become grounded, can be floated off with motor tilted to reduce the draft at the transom.
-Larger boats draw 15-20 inches of water, and should not be powered off.
+Most boats that become grounded can be floated off with motor(s) tilted to reduce the draft at the transom.
 Sometimes a rocking motion, side to side, will break the suction of mud from the keel.
 Disperse weight from the point the boat is grounded.
 Also reference You and Your Boat.